rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 Why do these granular dependencies matter?

-Concretely, they mean that Servo's encoding library (and many components like it) is not a deeply nested part of Servo's main tree, but rather an [external library](https://crates.io/crates/encoding) that anyone in the ecosystem can use.
-This makes it possible for other Rust libraries, like web frameworks, to easily use a browser-grade encoding library, sharing the costs and benefits of maintenance.
+Concretely, they mean that Servo's URL library (and many components like it) is not a deeply nested part of Servo's main tree, but rather an [external library](https://crates.io/crates/url) that anyone in the ecosystem can use.
+This makes it possible for other Rust libraries, like web frameworks, to easily use a browser-grade URL library, sharing the costs and benefits of maintenance.
 And it flows both ways: recently, a new [Rust-based text editor](https://github.com/google/xi-editor) was announced, and happened to provide a fast line-breaking library.
 Within days, that library